What is an NDIS Support Worker?

 NDIS Support Workers may specialize in different areas based on their training and experience.
 You may have skills or experience from prior work that could be used to help people in need!
 Here are some common types:

-- Therapeutic Support Workers: Trained to provide assistance related to therapeutic activities, such as exercise routines prescribed by a physiotherapist.
+• Therapeutic Support Workers: Trained to provide assistance related to therapeutic activities, such as exercise routines prescribed by an allied health specialist such as an exercise physiotherapist.

-- Companionship Workers: Provide social companionship, emotional support, and assist with activities that help reduce isolation and loneliness.
+• Companionship Workers: Provide social companionship, emotional support, and assist with activities that help reduce social isolation and loneliness.

 NDIS Support Workers play a crucial role in helping participants live as independently as possible.
 They empower individuals to:

-- Build Skills and Confidence: Support Workers encourage skill-building and foster independence in daily tasks, which can significantly boost confidence and self-esteem.
+• Build Skills and Confidence: NDIS Support Workers encourage skill-building and foster independence in daily tasks, which can significantly boost confidence and self-esteem.

-- Stay Connected to Community: Through community engagement, Support Workers help participants stay connected, reducing isolation and promoting mental well-being.
+• Stay Connected to Community: Through community engagement, NDIS Support Workers help participants stay connected, reducing isolation and promoting mental well-being.

 4. How to Find an NDIS Support Worker

-- Contact us here at Evergreen Support Services: Our team is eager to help you get the support you need!
+• Contact us here at Evergreen Support Services: Our skilled and trained team of NDIS Support Workers are eager to help you get the support you need.
+We have a strong belief of matching the right Support Workers with the participant to best meet their needs and requirements.

 If you are looking to get support with applying for the NDIS, contact us today!